 For a woman, my maximum carbohydrate recommendation is 45 grams per meal in a diabetic diet compared to men who can eat up to 75 gr of carbs provided that they are physically active.
 Again, the exact amount depends on you and your lifestyle.
 Most of the time women need fewer calories and fewer carbs than men.

 The basic thing here is to understand if you want to keep your blood sugar under control while eating healthy carbs and being physically active.
 If you’re not physically active then your goals are down to 15 to 20 grams for women and less than 45 grams for sure for men.
 On the other hand, this goal can be as high as 60 to 75 gr of carbs per meal for men who are very very active.

 Let’s say you’re a 60-year-old man, retired.
-You’re mostly at home especially with this virus going on, you’re not doing anything.
+You’re mostly at home you’re not doing anything.
 You don’t want to go outside etc. Assume that you are already overweight or obese then you should really not eat more than 30 grams per meal at all.
 If you want to really control your diabetes with fewer medications then you should go down to 20 grams or below per meal for healthy carbs.
-For a sedentary woman in the same situation, goal is 15 to 30 carbs maximum per meal.
+For a sedentary woman in the same situation, goal is 15 carbs maximum per meal.
 With medication help, these goals can definitely be relaxed.
 It all depends on how you want to manage your diabetes.

 Yet, the majority of the time most diabetics fall into the previous category and need tight control.
 I hope it is now clear how many carbs should a diabetic patient eat.
 I hope this article was helpful.